Borrowing

 You have two options for managing your rate:

-Manual rate — You set a fixed rate and adjust it yourself as market conditions change.
+Manual rate: you set a fixed rate and adjust it yourself as market conditions change.
 Best if you want full control.

-Managed rate — The protocol’s interest manager automatically adjusts your rate based on a risk strategy you choose (low, medium, or high risk).
-The interest manager can only adjust your rate — it has no access to your collateral or loan funds.
+Managed rate: the protocol’s interest manager automatically adjusts your rate based on a risk strategy you choose (low, medium, or high risk).
+The interest manager can only adjust your rate; it has no access to your collateral or loan funds.
 This requires signing two transactions: one to create the loan and one to delegate rate management.
 You can reclaim control at any time.

 Fees

-- 0.25% front-end fee
+- 0.25% front-end fee: charged by this front-end

 Worked example